-talkmagictomepodcast asked: Hello there!
+talkmagictomepodcast said: Hello there!
 My name is Danielle and I am one of four hosts on the new Disney discussion podcast, Talk Magic to Me!
 Seeing as you are a Disney tumblr, it would mean a whole lot if you could repost this for all of your followers to see to spread the word about the podcast!
 Our introduction episode premieres this Wednesday March 5th.
 For more info, visit our website at www(.)talkmagic2me(.)com Thanks for the help and support and have a magical weekend!

 Sorry for the recent slight-neglect, guys!
 January turned out to be busier than I had anticipated.
 But not to fear, I am still going to be doing plenty of posts.
 Things should calm down this week and with any luck I’ll be able to get started pretty soon :)